johnnyhuy/red-alert-2-board-game/README.md

 We have units that can move depending on their unit behaviour by clicking and moving units on the board.
 This is similar to a traditional chess game but with a few twists!

 ![Game view](./.repository/game_view.png)

+### Gameplay

+The game is predetermined by configs at runtime to layout players and pieces on the board.

+Game can only start with a **minimum of 2 players**.
+Players can select and move units once on a rotating turn.

+Combat in units is similar to a chess game where units can conquer other pieces on the board, however this is **limited by specified winnable units**.
+Units can be set to a defensive status which disallows other units to attack them at the cost of **one move**.

+To win a game, the player with the **most amount of units** wins after a certain amount of turns or if the **player is the last one standing**.

 ## Development Environment